vyperlang/vyper/docs/types.rst

 **Keyword:** ``uintN`` (e.g., ``uint8``)

-A unsigned integer which can store positive integers. ``N`` must be a multiple of 8 between 8 and 256 (inclusive).
+An unsigned integer which can store positive integers. ``N`` must be a multiple of 8 between 8 and 256 (inclusive).

 Values
 ******